MZlatunic35/se_project_aroundtheus/README.md

-# Practicum Project 3: Around The U.S.
+# Practicum Project 3 + 4 + 5: Around The U.S.

 This is the third project from Practicum of the Web Development program.
 It was created using HTML, CSS and JavaScript based on the Figma design layout.
 The web page is responsive, so it has been designed for both desktop and mobile devices.
 Photos have been optimized using "TinyPng" (https://tinypng.com/).
+The new interacitve functions indtroduced during project 4 + 5, the users are able to add/remove new photos and new text as well as changing the users profile.

 # Figma